lalitkumarjangid/Decentralized-e-vault/README.md

 - **User-friendly Interface**: A responsive and intuitive user interface built with React and TailwindCSS.
 - **Smart Contracts**: Solidity smart contracts to handle file metadata and ownership.
 - **Secure and Transparent**: Ensures data security and transparency through blockchain technology.

+## Technology
+The Decentralized E-Vault leverages several modern technologies to provide a robust and secure file storage solution:

+- **MetaMask**: A browser extension to interact with the Ethereum blockchain.
+- **React**: A JavaScript library for building user interfaces.
+- **Solidity**: A programming language for writing smart contracts on the Ethereum blockchain.
+- **Pinata**: A service to manage and pin files to the IPFS network.
+- **TailwindCSS**: A utility-first CSS framework for rapid UI development.
+- **Hardhat**: A development environment to compile, deploy, test, and debug Ethereum software.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: